alanwsmith/site_content_ksuid_migration/README.md

 TODO:

 - [x] Get list of initial slugs to use for redirects
-- [x] Move files working directory with original dates
+- [] Move files working directory with original dates TODO: ensure modidifed time is accurate to use for updates
-- [] Normalize dates to ISO8601 w/o timezones in frontmatter
+- [x] Normalize dates to ISO8601 w/o timezones in frontmatter
 - [] Set status to `unpublished` for files with slug of `/tbd`

 OTHER: